vituslehner/permaculture-object-detection/README.md

 We did nothing special here but used the default way to [export the trained model for inference](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/exporting_models.md).

-## Part II: Use the trained object detection model for inference with a Raspberry Pi setup
+# Part II: Use the trained object detection model for inference with a Raspberry Pi setup

+## Script for using the inference model for object detection

 As our trained model is quite huge and slow we decided to run inference in the cloud as well.
 That means that the Raspberry Pi needs to upload its image data to the cloud instance for further detection.
 Therefor we adapted the script of